okpy/ok/documentation/api.md

     },
     },],
 "count": 36,
+"limit": 150,
+"offset": 0,
+"has_more": false
 },
 "code": 200
 }
 ```

-Get all submissions for a course.
+Get submissions for a course.
 This obtains all submissions for an assignment from users that are enrolled in the course.

 #### Permissions
 The access_token's user must have at least staff level access to the assignment.